Event-Based Analysis

 Tips for Best Results

-• Create events with precise polygons.
+- Create events with precise polygons.
 Large polygons increase noise and reduce interpretability.

-• Use separate events for separate places or time windows, then use event chips to find intersections.
+- Use separate events for separate places or time windows, then use event chips to find intersections.

-• Preview each event before you add it to confirm the time window and polygon match expected record counts.
+- Preview each event before you add it to confirm the time window and polygon match expected record counts.

-• Select presets that match your investigative goal.
+- Select presets that match your investigative goal.
 Presets control which tables and reasoning paths are active.

-• Use regex filters to narrow subject lists when labels vary in formatting.
+config.yamlpaths stable between running an analysis and visualizing positions from that analysis. - Use regex filters to narrow subject lists when labels vary in formatting.

 Known Limitations

-• Results depend on presets and reasoning paths defined in config.yaml.
-Misconfigured paths reduce recall or produce incomplete subject sets.
+Results depend on presets and reasoning paths defined in config.yaml. | Misconfigured paths reduce recall or produce incomplete subject sets |

-• Subject position history can fail to load when config.yaml paths change after analysis, because stored reasoning chains no longer match.
+Subject position history can fail to load when config.yaml paths change after analysis | Stored reasoning chains may no longer match the current configuration |